 Sarah, we'll start with your report.

-Um I thought this was an explosive day.
+I thought this was an explosive day.

 It was explosive.

-It was incredible to see what what we have known has been going on all along behind the scenes actually play out before the public.
+It was incredible to see what we have known has been going on all along behind the scenes actually play out before the public.

-Uh these documents are so important to them.
+These documents are so important to them.

-I know from sources that I've spoken to, both at the DOJ and the lawmakers, along with the investigators, that that's just not the case.
+And I can tell you this, Sean, you know, although Rod Rosenstein denied and denied and denied that he was trying to hide anything from Congress, I know from sources that I've spoken to both at the DOJ and the lawmakers, along with the investigators, that that's just not the case.

 That he has done everything in his power to stymie and stonewall the Congressional Oversight Committees from finding the information.

-And and he knows this.
+And he knows this.

 And I thought, you know, DeSantis brought up some really great points, and so did Gowdy as well as Jordan.

-But you know, asking him, why haven't you recused yourself?
+But, you know, asking him, why haven't you recused yourself?

 You were the guy who wrote the letter to tell Trump to fire Comey in the first place.

-That's the whole thing, and that goes right to the heart of it all, Greg.
+And that goes right to the heart of it all, Greg.

 And by the way, we saw that temper today, that infamous temper, that arrogance emerge many times today.